 Conclusion

-The GT-1000 and GT-2000 are excellent moderate stability shoes catering to different needs.
-If you’re starting out or need a daily stability shoe at a lower price point, the GT-1000 is a solid option.
-On the other hand, if you prefer a cushioned ride with a more premium feel, the GT-2000 may be worth the extra investment.
+The ASICS GT-1000 and GT-2000 are both excellent mild to moderate stability shoes, but they’re designed for slightly different needs.
+If you’re starting out or want a reliable daily stability shoe at a lower price point, the GT-1000 is a sensible choice.
+If you prefer a more cushioned ride with a premium feel, the GT-2000 is worth the step up.